sundials-codes/sundials-manyvector-demo/README.tex.md

 * the [RAJA](https://github.com/LLNL/RAJA) performance portability library

-To assist in building the code the [scripts](./scripts) directory contains shell to setup the environment on specific systems and install some of the required dependencies.
+To assist in building the code the [scripts](./scripts) directory contains shell scripts to setup the environment on specific systems and install some of the required dependencies.
 For example, if working on Summit the following commands may be used to setup the environment and install the necessary dependencies: